Bulford Kiwi: After the war

+In the years following the Kiwi's creation, the Kiwi Polish Company maintained the figure through its London offices, employing local villagers to carry out the work.
+Although the company stated that it had "little if any advertising value", it regarded the figure as a memorial to the New Zealand troops.
+According to the author John Woolcott, the company treated the Kiwi as "a giant advertising hoarding", similar to the Whipsnade White Lion, but later discovered that "chalk figures are not necessarily the best way of reaching an audience", and reverted to more traditional marketing methods in the 1960s.

-During World War II, the Kiwi was camouflaged with leaf mould, out of concerns that German bombers would use it as a navigation marker during their raids over Britain.
+During the Second World War, the Kiwi was camouflaged with leaf mould because of concerns that German bombers could use it as a navigation marker during The Blitz.
 In 1948, the leaf mould was removed by local Boy Scouts, and fresh chalk was added.
-The Scout troop subsequently renamed themselves in the kiwi's honour.
+The Scout troop subsequently renamed itself in honour of the kiwi.

-In the early 1950s, Blenkarne negotiated for the Kiwi to be maintained by the British Army's 3 (UK) Divisional Headquarters and Signal Regiment following on from the work done by 249 Signal Squadron.
-3 DHQ&SR was part of the 3rd Infantry Division.
+In the early 1950s, Blenkarne arranged for the Kiwi to be maintained by the British Army's 3 (UK) Divisional Headquarters and Signal Regiment, continuing the work previously carried out by 249 Signal Squadron.
+3 DHQ&SR formed part of the 3rd Infantry Division.

-In 1986, a pillar with a commemorative plaque was unveiled by Bryce Harland, New Zealand High Commissioner.
+In 1986, a pillar with a commemorative plaque was unveiled by Bryce Harland, the New Zealand High Commissioner.

-As of 2007, the Kiwi is maintained by the Ministry of Defence.
-In 2017 the chalk figure was designated as a scheduled monument.
+Since 2007, the Kiwi has been maintained by the UK Ministry of Defence.
+In 2017, the chalk figure was designated as a scheduled monument.